digitalservicebund/backend-challenge/README.md

 - how you name variables/functions/classes/packages,
 - how you test your application and what kinds of tests you're writing,
 - how you document your application, including instructions to run the project,
-- how you write your git commit messages,
+- what your commits look like,
 - whether you know how to consume APIs efficiently,
 - what tooling you use,
 - overall consistency & attention to detail.